 - Affordable, easy to handle, robust and very flexible.
 I'm missing the panoramic turning option.
 And Manfrotto becomes a pain in the ass when it comes to adaption of non Manfrotto equipment.
 No standard at all!
 See remarks at the L-Bracket.

 Tripod bag: Manfrotto MBAG75N - easy to carry and keeping my tripod protected when travelling

 L-Bracket: You gotta have this!
 Switching from portrait to landscape becomes so easy with it.
 But make sure it's fitting to your tripod head ( I annoyingly had to find an adapter for mine)!

-- Comfortable, very robust and well thought through packing system.
+- Comfortable, very robust and well thought through packing system with a lot of space also for extended tours.
 Don't wanna miss it.